YingWu5/RS-Lane/README.md

 ### 1. Prerequisites
 - Python == 3.7
 - PyTorch == 1.7
-- CUDA == 10.2 (If you don't have CUDA, you can still train with CPU.)
+- CUDA == 10.2 (If you don't have CUDA, you can still run with CPU.)
 - Other dependencies described in `requirements.txt`

 ### 2. Install